Day Trips to Anna Maria Island

 Duffy’s Tavern

 Next, we visit another island staple, Duffy’s Tavern—owned and operated for more than 40 years by a former town mayor.
 Almost everyone is wearing a bathing suit and flip-flops and eating a burger—the restaurant’s claim to fame.
 Jimmy Buffett comes to mind among all the cheeseburgers in paradise.
+Don't forget the famous Skinny's VS Duffy's Burger challenge.

 City of Anna Maria